zulsb/Claras-que-si/README.md

 ## Description
 Web application to manage personal expenses in an easy, simple and uncomplicated way, allowing you to record income and expenses, obtaining a monthly balance.

 ## Requirements
 * Framework: React
 * Languages: Javascript
-* Design: styled component
+* Design: Styled component
-* Design Tools: Figma, Illustrator
+* Design Tools: Figma, Adobe Illustrator
-* Database: FireBase
+* Database: Firebase

 ## How to install